Christophe de Harlay, Count of Beaumont: London

 Beaumont was angered again over the issue of precedence with Spanish ambassador, and stayed in bed in January 1605 claiming illness during the creation of Prince Charles as Duke of York and the Queen's masque, The Masque of Blackness.
 Lewes Lewknor came to see him, and Beaumont subjected him to lengthy tirade, which was reported by the Venetian ambassador Nicolò Molin.

 Anne de Rabot wrote to Robert Cecil, now Viscount Cranborne, on 5 April 1605 asking that a condemned priest should be banished rather than executed.

-Beaumont left England on 1 November 1605, a few days before the discovery of the Gunpowder Plot, and there were suspicions that he had some knowledge of it.
+Beaumont left England on 5 November 1605, ahead of the discovery of the Gunpowder Plot, and there were suspicions that he had some knowledge of it.
 Molin heard that Henry IV wrote to King James in December 1605 that his ambassador could not have been involved.
+After Henry Garnet was captured at Hindlip Hall in January 1606, and taken to the Tower of London, he was asked about his meetings with Beaumont and with Spanish diplomats.

+Beaumont left a bill of exchange of £300 for a debt for fabrics with William Stone.
+As the bill seemed worthless, Stone, with Thomas Henshawe and Francis Snellinge, petitioned the Earl of Salisbury for payment.

 One of the French companions of Anne Rabot in London was Charlotte des Essarts (1580-1651), a relation of Beaumont, who subsequently found favour with Henry IV at the French court and was made Countess of Romarantin.